Zimpler/awesome-o/README.md

 ## Usage

+This is an example-based quick tour for Awesome-o.
+The bot is set up to work on all Slack channels in the Zimpler organisation, which means one can start an interaction by typing `bot: `.

+To see the commands available

+    bot: help

+This gives enough information to get started, but a few concrete examples follow for completeness' sake.

+Registering a new teammate as part of the onboarding process (@Maria in this case)

+    bot: Maria is a puggle
+    bot: Maria is in Göteborg
+    bot: Maria was born on 1980-01-01

+If applicable, add the person to the development team

+    bot: Maria is in the dev team

+Checking the details of a fellow Zimpler (@Albert in this case)

+    bot: who is Albert?

+## Development

 To run unit tests, start `redis-server` and then run `lein test`.
 You can also run `lein auto test` for ongoing unit testing every time you change a file.
 For interactive development start `lein repl`,